aeiklorvy/humble_orm/README.md

 - `insert_generating_primary_key`: same as `insert`, but gets primary key value from the DBMS;

-If a foreign key has been defined in the table:
-- `get_related_by_` + name: selects a row of the related table according to field value in the model;
-- `get_all_related_by_` + name: selects all rows of the related table according to field value in the model;

 Also, each structure, in addition to the fields containing the value, will contain a constant representing the entity corresponding to the column name.
 This is nothing more than information for building queries.
 For example, the